luxfi/node/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about LuxGo under GitHub [discussions](https://github.com/luxdefi/node/discussions/categories/q-a).
+- Ask any question about luxd under GitHub [discussions](https://github.com/luxdefi/node/discussions/categories/q-a).

 ### Do you want to contribute to the Lux documentation?